GHPReporter/GHPReporter.github.io/README.md

 # GHPReporter Website

-Visit this site to get some information about GHPReporter
+This is the official site of GHPReporter